Welcome to the Alsford lab web site…

 and the consequences of such encounters for the trypanosome.

-The results of our collaborative research with Mark Field’s lab (University of Dundee) characterising the Trypanosoma brucei
+The results of our collaborative research with Doris Rentsch’s lab (University of Bern) characterising the Trypanosoma brucei

 If you’re interested in using the bloodstream-form Trypanosoma brucei RNAi library in your research, or adapting the RIT-seq